Skip Navigation

 5. What if you are concerned about a severe reaction?

-If food allergies run in the family and you are very concerned about food introduction, discuss it further with your pediatrician or primary care physician and see if they would benefit from seeing an allergist.
+If food allergies run in the family and you are very concerned about food introduction, discuss it further with your pediatrician or primary care physician and see if your child would benefit from seeing an allergist.
 Sometimes, in specific cases, the first food introduction may be done in the clinic.

 6. Are food allergies more common now?